shengnian/emmett/README.md

 - Blazing fast
 - Very small resource requirements (currently needs less than 5 MB RAM for simple pipelines)
 - No garbage collector == better and more consistent performance
-- Completely asynchronous - plugins operate independantly of one another
+- Completely asynchronous - plugins operate independently of one another
 - No need to install Java